 When searching for an alternative to Wrike, you shouldn’t compromise on certain features.
 These essential features will ensure effective project management and team collaboration.

 If you're on the hunt for a Wrike alternative, Bonsai might just be the perfect solution for you.
-It’s an all-in-one solution that provides project management, time tracking, proposals, invoices, and contracts.
-The software also has features made particularly for freelancers.
-This includes built-in contracts and the ability to handle multiple clients and projects.
+It’s an all-in-one solution that provides project management, time tracking, invoices, contracts and a client portal.

 One of Bonsai’s standout features is its centralized system.
 You can access its suite of tools all in one place.
 This creates a more organized and streamlined workflow.
 It also helps eliminate fragmentation by using separate systems.